 - View Engagement by Category.
 See which categories are getting the most engagement.
 Check out the % Comments and our % Engagement Score—the latter is coming soon—for each category.
 The new % Engagement Score (coming soon) will add up all the engagement you got (clicks, likes, shares, comments), and divide by how many unique people saw the post.
 (FYI, You’ll find this under Reports in Analytics)

 - Check up on your Evergreen posts.
 If any posts aren’t getting comments, shares or reactions anymore, then stop sharing them – these posts will now signal to Facebook that people don’t like your content, and Facebook will demote the rest of your posts too.
 To find this content quickly, go to Past Posts and filter by Facebook Page and Evergreen, then sort by Fewest Comments (%) to see your least effective posts first.
 You can also do this with your One-Time content, take a quick look for any patterns in the type of content, or the writing style that’s been least effective lately.

 - Keep an eye on your Evergreen cycles.
 Once your evergreen posts have been through several cycles it’s worth quickly checking their engagement scores.
 You don’t want to keep them running after their engagement has hit a plateau.

 - Consider experimenting with your posting schedule.
 If you’re posting very frequently, you may actually increase engagement by sharing less often.
 Remember—this is all about encouraging quality over quantity.

 Strategies to Stand Out

-There’s no getting past the need for a bit of analysis and reflection if you want to stay on top of Facebook’s new algorithm, but we do have a couple of other tricks up our sleeve:
+There’s no replacement for some analysis and reflection to stay on top of Facebook’s new algorithm.
+But, we have a couple of other tricks up our sleeve: